TabithaSW/Data_Forge_Fusion/README.md

 Creating a file conversion tool that allows users to select XML, CSV, or JSON  files and create a new version in their file type choice.
 Python is the main language used, the GUI is created through Tkinter.

+# Additions/Changes 11/29:
+- Select multiple files to convert at one time.
+- Allows users to choose the conversion type for each file.

-# Changes 11/28:
+# Additions/Changes 11/28:
 - Allow users to save the file to specific locations on their PC.
 - User options for file name.

-# Changes 11/22:
+# Additions/Changes 11/22:
 - Displays a progress bar for the file being converted.
 - Displays file selected in the application and the chosen conversion type.

 # COMING SOON ADDITIONS/CHANGES:
-- Batch processing, multiple files at once.
+- Allow file merge into singular format.
 - File preview of before and after.
 - Logging and error handling.
 - Possible file customizations.